mayasissel/CarbsAndRatings/README.md

 ### NMAR Analysis

-We believe that the misssingess of the 'rating' column is NMAR because a person is less likely to return to the website to leave a rating if they hate or fail to follow through with the recipe properly.
+We believe that the misssingess of the `rating` column is NMAR because a person is less likely to return to the website to leave a rating if they hate or fail to follow through with the recipe properly.
 The same can be said for people who would feel neutral about a recipe but do not bother returning to the website and leave any ratings.
 People usually leave a rating if they have tried a recipe or follow through with creating it (without failing) and enjoyed it.
 A person's feelings of enjoying the recipe would then lead them to take the time to return to the website and leave a positive rating.

 ### Missingness Dependency

-We wanted to look into the missingness of the 'rating' column in our merged 'recipes_reviews' DataFrame by testing whether 'rating' is dependent on other existing columns.
-To do this, we test whether or not the missingness of the 'rating' column is dependent on 'carb_prop' which is the proportion of carbohydrtaes in a given recipe.
-We would also test whether or not the missingness of 'rating' column is dependent on the amount of calories there are in a given recipe.
+We wanted to look into the missingness of the `rating` column in our merged `recipes_reviews` DataFrame by testing whether `rating` is dependent on other existing columns.
+To do this, we test whether or not the missingness of the `rating` column is dependent on `carb_prop` which is the proportion of carbohydrtaes in a given recipe.
+We would also test whether or not the missingness of `rating` column is dependent on the amount of calories there are in a given recipe.

-To test whether or not the missingness of the 'rating' column is dependent on 'carb_prop' which is the proportion of carbohydrtaes in a given recipe, we ran a permutation test by shuffling the missingness of the 'rating' column 1000 times to collect 1000 simulated mean differences between the distribution with missing data and without missing data.
+To test whether or not the missingness of the `rating` column is dependent on `carb_prop` which is the proportion of carbohydrtaes in a given recipe, we ran a permutation test by shuffling the missingness of the `rating` column 1000 times to collect 1000 simulated mean differences between the distribution with missing data and without missing data.

 To investigate this goal, we ran a permutation test following the guide below: